Photoshop Selection Tools Explained

 Elliptical Marquee Tool

-low detail, but fast
+Low detail, but fast.

-The elliptical marquee tool is very similar to the rectangular marquee tool, and does the same job except with an elliptical shape.
+The elliptical marquee tool is very similar to the rectangular marquee tool and does the same job except with an elliptical shape.
 Hold SHIFT to get a perfect circle selection.

-Selecting circular objects
+Selecting circular objects.

 Lasso Tool

-It’s a quick tool, so organic, rounder shapes whose form you wouldn’t be able to capture with the rectangular and elliptical marquee tools.Often times, the way to go with the lasso tool is do a general selection, then go in pressing SHIFT to add smaller lasso selections for more detail.
+It’s a quick tool, so you can select organic, rounder shapes that you wouldn’t be able to capture with the rectangular and elliptical marquee tools.
+Often, the best way to use the lasso tool is to do a general selection, and then hold SHIFT to add smaller lasso selections for more detail.

 Polygonal Selection Tool